RachelSa/hiring-engineers/answers.md

  - Buffering (no need to send a request for each reported metric)
  - Computing histogram

+### Install and Config
 To try out datadog-metrics, start by installing the Node package `npm i datadog-metrics`.

 Next, create a JavaScript file to configure the metric collection.
-Use the following code snipped as a guide:

 ```
 const metrics = require('datadog-metrics');